graykode/graykode.github.io/content/home/publication.md

 ---
-# An instance of the Pages widget.
+# An instance of the Featured widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: pages
+widget: featured

 # This file represents a page section.
 headless: true